 - You may be feeling a bit down this week.
 The ever present nausea and tiredness is still hanging around and there isn’t much you can do to alleviate either.
 Hang in there.
 Most women find they start feeling a lot better by the end of their 1st trimester.
 The countdown has begun.

-- You might find your partner is not as “into” the pregnancy as you are.
-His current experience of your pregnancy is through hearing your description of symptoms rather than being able to see much.
-Avoid interpreting his lack of enthusiasm as being uninterested.
-For now, the reality of your pregnancy may still be some weeks away for him.
+- You might find your partner is not as "into" the pregnancy as you are.
+Their current experience of your pregnancy is through hearing your description of symptoms rather than being able to see much.
+Avoid interpreting their lack of enthusiasm as being uninterested.
+For now, the reality of your pregnancy may still be some weeks away for them.